Webpage Ranking and SEO 101 basics

 How Do Search Engines Work?

 Search engines generally build their index according to the findings of web-crawling mechanisms known as “bots” or “spiders”.
 These spiders crawl through web pages, usually starting with a list of URLs accumulated from previous crawls.
 Upon detecting new URLs, the bot will record them in their index.
+This is one of the first things to know with SEO 101 basics.

 Each search engine’s ranking formula differs, which is why different providers fetch divergent results for the same search terms.
-These formulas are referred to as “algorithms”, which often fluctuate and change in order to provide the most relevant search results for the end users.
+These formulas are referred to as “algorithms”, which often fluctuate and change in order to provide the most relevant search results for the end-users.

-An understanding of the basic “dos and don’ts” of making your site tick the necessary boxes for these algorithms is the key to achieving a better organic ranking.
+An understanding of the basic “dos and don’ts” of making your site tick the necessary boxes for these algorithms is the key to achieving a better organic webpage ranking.

 What Factors Determine Search Engine Rankings?